Heathcote Community

-Heathcote Community is a small intentional community located in rural Maryland, USA, about 30 mi north of Baltimore.
+Heathcote Community is a small intentional community located in rural Maryland, US, about 30 mi north of Baltimore.
 The community was independently formed by School of Living members after an initiative by Mildred Loomis.
 She briefly joined and led the community afterward, during which time Heathcote was the School of Living Headquarters.
 Heathcote eventually became an independent entity on land leased to them by School of Living.